- Home

 Izamal

 Get to know Izamal, Yucatán!
-In this special corner of Mexico, known as "The Yellow City", history, culture and magic intertwine to create an unforgettable experience.
-Named one of the Magic Towns of Mexico, Izamal enchants its visitors with its cobblestone streets, its colonial buildings bathed in vibrant yellow tones, and its rich Mayan heritage.
+In this special corner of Mexico, known as “The Yellow City,” history, culture and magic intertwine to create an unforgettable experience.
+Named as one of Mexico's Pueblos Magicos, Izamal enchants visitors with its cobblestone streets, colonial buildings bathed in vibrant yellow hues, and rich Maya heritage.

 Izamal, the Yellow City of Hills and Three Cultures